foundersandcoders/coursebook/src/course/application/building-a-site.md

 Building your first website can seem daunting.
 Break the task down into features, or sections, and build them one at a time.

-Follow [the requirements](https://www.foundersandcoders.com/requirements/website) listed on our website when applying to our programme.
+Follow [the requirements](https://www.foundersandcoders.com/requirements/website) listed on our website.

 ## HTML